littleosbook/littleosbook/page_frame_allocation.md

 How do we know which page frames are in use?
 The page frame allocator needs to keep track of which are free and which aren't.
 There are several ways to do
-this: Bitmaps, linked lists, trees, the Buddy System (used by Linux) etc. See [@osdev:pfa] for more details.
+this: bitmaps, linked lists, trees, the Buddy System (used by Linux) etc. See the article on OSDev [@osdev:pfa] for more details.

 Bitmaps are quite easy to implement.
-One bit for each page frame, and dedicate one (or more) page frames to store the bitmap.
-But other designs might be better and/or more fun.
+One bit is used for each page frame and one (or more) page frames are dedicated to store the bitmap.
+Note that this is just one way to do it, other designs might be better and/or more fun to implement.

 ## How Can We Access a Page Frame?

 When we use our page frame allocator to allocate page frames it gives us the physical start address of the page frame.
-This page frame is not mapped in - no page table points to the frame.
-(If we mapped an entire 4 MB chunk for the kernel, and the page frame lies somewhere in there, it will be mapped in.)
+This page frame is not mapped in - no page table points to this page frame.
 How can we read and write data to the frame?

 We need to map the page frame into virtual memory, by updating the PDT and/or PT used by the kernel.
 What if all available page tables are full?
-Then we can't map the page frame into memory, because we'd need a new page table - which takes up an entire page frame - and to write to this page frame we'd need to map it in...
+Then we can't map the page frame into memory, because we'd need a new page table - which takes up an entire page frame - and to write to this page frame we'd need to map its page frame...
 Somehow we must break this recursion.

-One solution is to reserve part of the first page table used by the kernel (or some other higher-half page table) for temporarily mapping in page frames so that we can access to them.
-If the kernel is mapped in at `0xC0000000` (page directory entry with index 768), and we've used 4 KB page frames, the kernel has at least one page table.
+One solution is to reserve a part of the first page table used by the kernel (or some other higher-half page table) for temporarily mapping page frames to make them accessible.
+If the kernel is mapped at `0xC0000000` (page directory entry with index 768), and 4 KB page frames are used, then the kernel has at least one page table.
 If we assume, or limit us to, a kernel of size at most 4 MB minus 4 KB we can dedicate the last entry (entry 1023) of this page table for temporary mappings.
-The virtual address of pages mapped in like this will be:
+The virtual address of pages mapped in using the last entry of the kernel's PT will be:

 ~~~
     (768 << 22) | (1023 << 12) | 0x000 = 0xC03FF000